msheliga1/uriHW9NodeReadmeGen/README.md

     Deploy code (Settings...CodeAndAnimation->Pages on left, GitHub Pages->Branch->main, save)
         - Deployed code name always msheliga1/github.io/RepoName !!
     Make Sure it Works
-    Insert Vidoe and/or Screenshot X2 of deployment into readme file.
+    Insert Video and/or Screenshot X2 of deployment into readme file.

 ## Tools and Technologies Used
     Github - Branches not needed, but could use.